 Claw Style

-Hammers come in a variety of styles, including drywall, roofing, ball peen, and brick.
+Hammers come in a variety of styles, including drywall, roofing, ball-peen, and brick.
 We selected claw-style hammers for our testing because of their popularity, ease of use, and convenience.
 Claw-style hammers are used for jobs like woodworking and pulling nails.

 When it comes to claw hammers, there are typically two variants: curved and straight.
-Curved hammers are equipped with a rounded claw to increase leverage for pulling nails and come in a variety of weights to fit with different customers’ power needs.
+Curved hammers are equipped with a rounded claw to increase leverage for pulling nails and come in a variety of weights to fit different customers’ power needs.
 Straight, or rip, claw hammers offer a flatter claw to help with demolition projects like pulling up wood, plastic, or tile.

 Cost